 It’s far too easy to push the nozzle on a can of shaving cream, stop paying attention for half a second and end up with an expanse of foam halfway up your arm.
 Likewise, when you’ve finished moisturising your face you end up trying to rub excess moisturiser into the backs of your hands because you squeezed out too much.

 Making sure that you only take what you need will make each product you buy stretch for twice as long.
 You won’t believe how far a single bottle can go when you use it sparingly.
+The same goes for razors too.
+If you make sure to clean your razor and blades properly, they'll last so much longer.

 Switch your disposable razors